 However, when the nightmares began four years ago for 6-year-old James Leininger of Lafayette, his parents, Bruce and Andrea Leininger, were troubled.
 The nightmares were coming as much as four times a week, and James would violently kick and scream with his feet up in the air.
 It appeared as though he was fighting with something or buried in a box, trying to get out.
 The only way he could escape the nightmares was for his parents to shake him awake.
 The nightmares were out of control.

-Above, left: James, at age 6, enjoys a moment at the controls of a plane.
-Above, right: James Huston Jr., whose tragic death during World War II is remembered in detail by young James Leininger, pauses for a picture sometime in 1944, the year before he was shot down.
+James Huston Jr., whose tragic death during World War II is remembered in detail by young James Leininger, pauses for a picture sometime in 1944, the year before he was shot down.

 But it was what James would utter during his thrashing nightmares that would make the hair on the back of his mom’s neck stand up.
 “He would say, ‘Airplane crash on fire, little man can’t get out,’” Andrea says.
 Bruce and Andrea began to rack their brains about the source of the disturbing information, which they believed was fuelling these nightmares.
 An educated couple, Bruce and Andrea had always tried to create a “Mozart for the mind” atmosphere for their child and had strenuously kept violence away from his sight.
 So they began to analyze their dinner conversations, what James was watching on television, and other things that could influence him.
 Bruce and Andrea weren’t involved in aviation, and their 2-year-old boy couldn’t read yet.
 There had to be a logical explanation.